harish-datla/TBMIL/computer_science/cloud/aws/well_architected_framework_game_industry_lens.md

 In addition to the general design principles of the AWS Well-Architected Framework, this Lens highlights specific design principles for achieving operational excellence in games:

 *   **Define measurable and achievable objectives for game operations teams and adapt as necessary**.
-Predicting player numbers and expectations is difficult in the hits-driven nature of games, making it important to set ambitious but achievable goals with business and technical stakeholders.
-This helps balance cost and performance during the planning, designing, provisioning, deploying, and operating phases of game backend infrastructure.
+      - Predicting player numbers and expectations is difficult in the hits-driven nature of games, making it important to set ambitious but achievable goals with business and technical stakeholders.
+      - The game architecture, liveops, devops etc should be designed to scale up if the game's popularity exceeds expectations and scale down as needed while the player experience is optimized.
+      - Adequate preparation and testing are necessary to meet these scalability requirements.
+      - Ensure that both business and technical stakeholders are aligned on the target objectives for operating the game.
+      - Having well-defined targets allows game teams to balance cost and performance throughout the process  of planning, designing, provisioning, deploying, and operating the game backend infrastructure.
 *   **Use operational runbooks to proactively plan and pre-scale for game launches and special events**.
-Game operations teams should model projections for anticipated peak player concurrency during events and pre-scale infrastructure capacity.
-Runbooks help ensure consistency in this process.
+      - Game operations teams should model projections for anticipated peak player concurrency during events and pro-actively plan to pre-scale infrastructure capacity.
+      - Prior plann and pre-scaling activities alongside auto-scaling to handle traffic spikes during events to improve your chance of success as player traffic during eents is inherently fluctuating.
+      - Ensure you have enough resources to rpovide a positive player experience.
+      - Develop operational runbookings help ensure consistency in this process.
 *   **Establish an operating model for receiving, investigating, and responding to player support requests**.
-Post-launch, monitoring complaints and issues is vital, requiring effective and secure systems to interact with players and resolve issues.
+      - Post-launch, monitoring complaints and issues is vital, requiring you to implement effective and secure systems to interact with players and resolve issues.
+For example :                 - community forums
+         - social media
+         - e-mail
+         - ticketing systems
+         - call center
+         - automated chat bot solutions.

 The best practices for operational excellence are organized into three areas: